spryker/spryker-docs/docs/pbc/all/service-point-management/202311.0/unified-commerce/extend-and-customize/service-points-domain-walkthrough.md

 ## Address substitution during checkout

-The `ServicePointWidget` module offers a mechanism to substitute the shipping address with the service point address during checkout.
+The `ServicePointWidget` module provides a mechanism for substituting the shipping address with the service point address during checkout.

 The following plugin handles address substitution when the cart item has a service point selected and the shipment type is set to `pickup`: `\SprykerShop\Yves\ServicePointWidget\Plugin\CustomerPage\ServicePointAddressCheckoutAddressCollectionFormExpanderPlugin`.